AccessComputing: The Alliance for Access to Computing Careers

 - enhancing computing fields with the perspectives of people with disabilities.

-AccessComputing engages with more than 50 postsecondary institutions & other organizations.
+AccessComputing engages with more than 80 postsecondary institutions, companies, and other organizations.